ufjschool/ob-s14/drafts/first/sports.md

 “His interviews are just so motivational and energizing because he’s always so positive about everything, and that gives me a lot of energy,” she said.

-- INTERVIEWING HER AFTER BREAK AND INDOOR SECS -
+-INTERVIEWING HER AFTER BREAK AND INDOOR SECS-

 Components to Agata’s Diagram: